MATH-1400-WBP81

 (from page 7, with some answers on page 8).

-Discuss Unit 1 on Canvas.
+Discuss this on Canvas.

 Try to mention at least one thing that you like or grasp well,